weavora/yii-wacf/README.md

 Configuration
 -------------

-1. Download and unpack source to protected/extensions/ folder.
+1. Download and unpack source into protected/extensions/ folder.

-2. There are config settings of import section below:
+2. There are config settings for import section below:

 	// main.php
 	return array(